nibomed/GoogleHashCode2018Solution/README.md

 More than 48 million score.

 Main idea - find best ride for each car when car becomes empty.
-To find best we calculate some rate.
+To find it we calculate some rate for each ride.
 Biggest rate - better ride.

                                   how_much_score_I_will_get_if_car_took_this_ride_right_now
     basicRate = f(car, ride) =  -------------------------------------------------------------